bixentemal/NLP_notes_and_exercises/Speech_and_NLP_Jurafsky_Martin_Stanford/chapter3.md

 n-gram :
 - is the simplest kind of language model
-- can mean a probabilistic model that can estimate the probability of a word given the n-1 previous words.
+- probabilistic model that can estimate the probability of a word given the n-1 previous words.
 - Can also be used to to assign probabilities to entire sequences.
 - != neural large language models (i.e transformers), but usefull to introduce concepts (like training and test sets, perplexity, sampling, and interpolation).